AnandhaLaxmi/adas_autonomous_vehicle/README.md

 built using Raspberry Pi and Arduino, integrating sensor-based control with machine learning for real-world vehicle safety features.

-> 📄 Based on the paper: **"Advancements in Vehicle Safety Technology
-> using Raspberry Pi"** — SSN College of Engineering

 ---

 ## Features